cchdo/exchange/docs/common.rst

   CTDPRS,CTDPRS_FLAG_W,CTDTMP,CTDSAL,CTDOXY
   DBAR,,ITS-90,PSS-78,UMOL/KG

-Notice the presence of quality flag column (suffixed with ``_FLAG_W``) which has the corrisponding units of nothing denoted by two commas next to each other.
+Note the presence of quality flag column (suffixed with ``_FLAG_W``) which has the corrisponding units of nothing denoted by two commas next to each other.
 For more information on quality flags, see the :ref:`Quality Codes` section.
 White space has no meaning in the exchange format and can be included for purly asthetic reasons.
 The parameter and units could very easially have looked like::